lbechberger/MLinPractice/Documentation.md

 ### Interpretation of the final results
 The classifier generalizes very well to the test set.
 Such high scores suggest that we are in the sweet-spot between under- and overfitting.
 The hyperparameters need to be selected carefully for the classifiers, though.
 In this case, too many trees lead to overfitting.
 But 20 trees seem to be spot-on for this dataset.

+## The application.sh:
+Sadly, since I am using Python 3.9 the whole time because the VBox was not working and I got frustrated and sadly sick last weel.
+Therefore, did not have much time.
+I was not able to run the application.sh to fix the small errors, such as invalid key or invalid type.
+Apparently, it must be Python 3.6.
+But everything with the dataset works fine.